1300 364 650

 This allowance can assist you financially whilst you are out of work.

-To qualify for Newstart allowance all of the following criteria must be met:
+To qualify for JobSeeker Payment all of the following criteria must be met:

 This allowance is paid to the main carer of a child.
 Only one parent or guardian can receive the payment.

-The Parenting Payment is subject to both income and assets tests, so the amount you may receive depends on your situation.
+Parenting Payment is subject to both the Centrelink income and assets tests*, so the amount you may receive depends on your situation.

 Residency requirements also apply.
 To qualify, you generally need to be an Australian resident and in Australia on the day on which you lodge your claim.
 You must be:

-This fortnightly allowance is available to an individual who cares for a person who is disabled or has a severe medical condition that requires added attention.
+This fortnightly allowance is available to an individual who provides care to a person who is disabled or has a severe medical condition that requires a significant level of personal care.

 To qualify you must satisfy both of the conditions below:

-Carer Allowance is not subject to the Centrelink assets or income tests and is not taxable.
+Carer Allowance is not subject to the Centrelink assets test and is not taxable.
 The carer and their partner’s combined adjusted taxable income must be less than $250,000 a year.

 Disability Support Pension (DSP) can be of assistance if you have a disability that prohibits you from working.